Q. How much is admission to the Gallery?

 Q. Does the Gallery give valuations of works of art belonging to members of the public?

-A. It is the policy of the National Gallery of Ireland not to give valuations on works belonging to members of the public.
-The Gallery does, however, run a picture clinic on the first Thursday of every month (except August and January) between 10am and 12pm where members of the public wishing to find out more about a work of art in their possession (e.g. provenance, artist etc) can bring the work in to be looked at by members of the National Gallery’s curatorial staff.
+A. It is the policy of the National Gallery of Ireland not to give valuations for works belonging to members of the public.
+Members of the public wishing to find out more about a work of art in their possession are encouraged to consult fine art auction houses.
+If you have a query about an artwork in the Gallery’s collection please email email@example.com

 Q. Does the Gallery cater for private/corporate functions and events?